jugaguy/Chapterlyapp/README.md

 # Chapterlyapp
 -This app is a book library and reading tracker to build a habit of consistent reading and to get a clear picture of what books you have read, the books you want to read, and clear daily statistics.

+## Introduction
+-i made a little introduction to the app where the main features of the app are explained when the user first opens the app after download (IntroductionView.swift).

+# MainScreen

 ## Navigation bar
 -There are 4 parts in the navigation bar, one for the MainScreen.swift indicated by the house icon, one for the StatsScreen.swift indicated by the stat icon, one for the JournalsScreen.swift indicated by the book and one for the SettingsSreen.swift indicated by the cog icon.

-# MainScreen

 ## Adding a book
 -The user can add a book by clicking the plus button where they can manually add a book in the AddBookSection.swift or scan the book barcode with the ScannerView.swift, for the scanning i used google books api to access the database of books that adds the book into the library.